-ZUBSOLV® (buprenorphine and naloxone) sublingual tablet (CIII) is indicated for the maintenance treatment of opioid dependence and should be used as part of a complete treatment plan to include counseling and psychosocial support
+ZUBSOLV® (buprenorphine and naloxone) sublingual tablet (CIII) is indicated for the treatment of opioid dependence and should be used as part of a complete treatment plan to include counseling and psychosocial support

 Change their approach to recovery.
 Help them take a different path.

 Opioid dependence remains a growing problem despite the availability of effective treatments1

 Opioid dependence is a chronic, neurobiological disorder with relapse rates remaining high, even among treated patients

 Change and a multifaceted, comprehensive treatment approach are the hallmarks to successful addiction recovery2,3

 - Recovery is a journey requiring a commitment to changes, both big and small on an ongoing basis, including medication